Posted in

 Try pairing these cocktails with our keto-friendly appetizers for the perfect entertaining experience.

-Alcohol to Avoid on Keto: The High-Carb Culprits
+High-Carb Alcohol to Avoid on Keto: Drinks That Derail Your Ketosis

 Forbidden Drinks (10+ Carbs)